What key clinical entities must be considered in the initial assessment of a hospitalized patient with acute nausea and vomiting?

 Studies have suggested that the act of vomiting is controlled by a central neurologic center.
 Borison and colleagues have studied the mechanism of vomiting in cats and found that vomiting can be induced by electrical stimulation of a “vomiting center” located in the dorsal portion of the medulla.
 These studies, however, have not yet been repeated in human subjects.
 Experimental studies have also suggested that a chemoreceptor trigger zone (CTZ) activates the vomiting center when stimulated.

-Emetic stimuli can cause vomiting by one of two ...
+Emetic stimuli can cause vomiting by one of two mechanisms.
+One ...